gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

+I SEE

+*
-I see = (I understand)
+I see
+I understand

+*
-* Pailin: How did you know I work here?
+Pailin: How did you know I work here?
 Luke: You told me the last time I saw you.

 Pailin: Oh, I see.

+*
-* Luke: The reason your electricity isn't working is because someone turned off your circuit breaker.
+Luke: The reason your electricity isn't working is because someone turned off your circuit breaker.
 Pailin: Oh, okay I see.

 <span style="text-decoration:underline;">PINNED COMMENT</span>